Budget Day: The Chancellor's Speech and debate

 The Chancellor's Speech in the House is given immediately after what is usually a somewhat lacklustre Prime Minister's Question Time, it being largely overshadowed by what is seen as the main parliamentary event of the day, now usually around 12:30 but previously about 15:30.
 Nigel Lawson reports that after the press photo-call at 15:15, where like all chancellors he would hold the red dispatch box, purportedly containing the budget speech, aloft; he used to spend time in his room, just behind the Speaker's chair, collecting his thoughts, before entering the house at 15:25, usually to the sound of "a roar from the Government benches".
+The debate is customarily presided over by the Chairman of Ways and Means instead of the Speaker.

 It has varied in length over the years.
 Macmillan remarked that he "would try not to prolong the agony", and once opined of the speech that he did not think it "necessary to start with the usual long review of the events of the last financial year".
 The longest continuous budget speech was delivered by William Ewart Gladstone on 18 April 1853 and lasted 4 hours and 45 minutes.
 The shortest was given by Benjamin Disraeli in 1867 and lasted 45 minutes.

-It is also a parliamentary tradition that whilst making the Budget Speech the Chancellor may drink whatever they wish, including alcohol which is otherwise forbidden.
+It is also a parliamentary tradition that while making the Budget Speech the Chancellor may drink whatever they wish, including alcohol which is otherwise forbidden.
 Past chancellors have opted for whisky (Kenneth Clarke), gin and tonic (Geoffrey Howe), brandy and water (Benjamin Disraeli), spritzer (Nigel Lawson) and sherry and beaten egg (William Ewart Gladstone).
 In the last 25 years, this tradition has fallen away, with Gordon Brown and subsequent chancellors opting for water.

 The speech is followed by a debate, which can last for several days.
 In theory, the report and the financial proposals that the Chancellor sets out in the speech are immediately considered and debated by the House, with the Chancellor in attendance to respond to arguments and, occasionally, to amend proposals.
 Young reports one Member of Parliament observing that Chancellors customarily "keep up their sleeves one or two million pounds which they propose to give away in concessions during the course of the Finance Bill debates".

 In practice, practical concerns dictate otherwise.
 Nigel Lawson reports, "[as] soon as MPs realise that the tax announcements are over they dash out of the Chamber to get their copies of the Financial Statement and Budget Report – the 'Red Book'".

 Similarly, there is a rush by the news services to report Budget items.
 Young observed in the 1960s that newspapers were "on the street, within minutes it seemed, bringing the glad tidings: TUPPENCE OFF BEER.
 INCOME TAX DOWN.".
 Since Parliament has been televised, TV news services have broadcast the Chancellor's speech live, as a "Budget special".